Group 18 The Noble Gases

 Noble gases have full valence electron shells.
 Valence electrons are the outermost electrons of an atom and are normally the only electrons which can participate in chemical bonding.
 According to atomic theory derived from quantum mechanics and experimental trends, atoms with full valence electron shells are extraordinarily stable and therefore do not form chemical bonds.

 All of them exhibit an extremely low chemical reactivity and very few noble gas compounds have been prepared.
 No conventional compounds of helium or neon have yet been prepared, while xenon and krypton are known to show some reactivity in the laboratory.
-Recently argon compounds have also been successfully characterised.
+Recently argon compounds have also been successfully characterized.
 The noble gases' lack of reactivity can be explained in terms of them having a "complete valence shell".
 They have little tendency to gain or lose electrons.
 The noble gases have high ionization energies and negligible electronegativities.
 The noble gases have very weak inter-atomic forces of attraction, and consequently very low melting points and boiling points.
 This is why they are all monatomic gases under normal conditions, even those with larger atomic masses than many normally solid elements.

 Helium